-b.
+Title 30 b.
 Should the Landlord and Tenant be unable to schedule a mutually convenient time to walk through the unit to complete the Condition Report, the Landlord will complete the Condition Report prior the Commencement Date.
-The Landlord shall take pictures of the items noted in the Condition Report and share those photographs with the Tenant on the Commencement Date.
+The Landlord shall take pictures of the c.

-c.
 Within 7 days following the Commencement Date, the Tenant may complete and submit to the Landlord a Condition Report Addendum on a form provided by the Landlord.
 If the Tenant does not complete and submit a Condition Report Addendum to the Landlord within 7 days of the Commencement Date then the Landlord's Condition Report becomes final.